LostBeard/WebWorkers.Issue4/README.md

 To:
 `<StaticWebAssetBasePath>/./</StaticWebAssetBasePath>`

-## Repo Demo Projects
+### Repo Demo Projects
 The projects in this repo demonstrate this bug.

 #### WebWorkers.Issue4 - Blazor WASM App
 The .Net 9 Blazor WASM project `WebWorkers.Issue4` references the RCL project `RazorClassLibrary1` and has compression enabled with `<CompressionEnabled>true</CompressionEnabled>` (default if omitted.)

 #### RazorClassLibrary1 - RCL
-`RazorClassLibrary1` is a Razor Class Library that references a Nuget packaged RCL that uses `<StaticWebAssetBasePath>/</StaticWebAssetBasePath>`.
-This can be a Nuget packaged `RazorClassLibrary2` but it must be a `PackageReference` not a `ProjectReference`.
+`RazorClassLibrary1` is a Razor Class Library that references any Nuget package RCL that uses `<StaticWebAssetBasePath>/</StaticWebAssetBasePath>`.
+This can be a Nuget packaged `RazorClassLibrary2`, but it must be a `PackageReference` not a `ProjectReference`.
+Alternatively it can be `SpawnDev.BlazorJS.WebWorkers` version `2.5.22`.

 #### RazorClassLibrary2 - RCL Nuget Package
 `RazorClassLibrary2` is a minimal Razor Class Library to demonstrate the issue.
 It is a bare RCL that uses `<StaticWebAssetBasePath>/</StaticWebAssetBasePath>`.
 It needs to be packaged as a Nuget package and that package (not the project) must be referenced by `RazorClassLibrary1`.

 #### RazorClassLibrary2 alternative
-To demonstrate the bug without requiring creating a Nuget package using `RazorClassLibrary2`, the package `<PackageReference Include="SpawnDev.BlazorJS.WebWorkers" Version="2.5.22" />` (which uses `<StaticWebAssetBasePath>/</StaticWebAssetBasePath>`) can be referenced in the `RazorClassLibrary1` RCL project.
+To demonstrate the bug without requiring creating a Nuget package using `RazorClassLibrary2`, the package `<PackageReference Include="SpawnDev.BlazorJS.WebWorkers" Version="2.5.22" />` (which uses `<StaticWebAssetBasePath>/</StaticWebAssetBasePath>`) can be referenced by `RazorClassLibrary1`.

 #### Publish to see bug
 Run `dotnet publish --nologo --configuration Release --output bin\Publish` in the `WebWorkers.Issue4` folder to see the error.